Types of Organizations

 Recognized Student Organization (RSO)

 An RSO has been officially recognized by the Association of Students at University of Nebraska (ASUN) Student Government.
-To become an RSO, an organization must have at least five students minimum of 5 students and a constitution that aligns with ASUN requirements.
+To become an RSO, an organization must have at least five (5) currently enrolled students and a constitution that aligns with ASUN requirements.
 RSOs are recognized campus-wide and are eligible to access institutional resources designated for their use.
 These organizations must follow the Event Planning and Registration (EPR) process through SLICE.

 Institutional Student Organizations